Strengthening Alberta’s housing system

 The 10-year strategy provides a roadmap to improve the housing system, cut red tape and build collaborative relationships with partners.
 Next steps include:

-- Working with housing partners to provide a simple online tool that will streamline reporting, standardize housing needs assessments, and provide more insight into the current state of affordable housing and anticipated demand.
+- supporting housing partners to complete standardized housing needs assessments that will streamline reporting and provide more insight into the current state of affordable housing and anticipated demand

 How we got here

 The Affordable Housing Review Panel was formed in July 2020 to review the affordable housing system and provide recommendations for much needed short- and long-term improvements.